JosuaKrause/BusVis/README.md

 BusVis
 ======

-Visualization of the Konstanz Bus system
+Visualization of the bus system of Konstanz.